ZsokaM/gymmie-frontend/README.md

 * Hooking up email service provider

 ## Acknowledgments
-gymmie would like to thank Michael, Sam for their continous support and Wes Bos' Advanced React tutorial for introducing me to GraphQL and Keystone.
+gymmie would like to thank Michael, Sam for their continous support.

 ## Contact information
 https://github.com/ZsokaM